 Enrichment analyses

 Gene ontology (GO) enrichment analyses were conducted using Fisher’s Exact Tests and the weight01 algorithm to test for enrichment implemented in the R package topGO (Alexa & Rahnenfuhrer, 2019).
 For a more targeted analysis of M1 and M2 specific genes, we identified a set of DEGs in our data set that were previously found to be involved in monocyte polarization (Schmidl et al., 2014) (638 proinflammatory and 138 regulatory), which we used to explore monocyte polarization in the current study.
 We calculated the proportion of genes more highly expressed in the Mediterranean- and Western-fed animals in each polarization category and tested for significance using a permutation test (n = 100,000 permutations).
+To compare the DEGs identified to genes implicated in human health, we utilized gene sets associated with 103 complex human traits and diseases identified by a prior study (Y. Zhang, Quick, Yu, Barbeira, Luca, et al., 2020).
+Fisher’s Exact Tests were used to test for enrichment of these gene sets in our Western or Mediterranean DEGs.

 Transcription Factor Binding Site Analysis